 If you have a wisdom tooth that can be saved but needs a cavity or hole repaired, your dentist may put in a filling or cover the tooth with a crown.

-As a preventative measure, your dentist may choose to file the tooth to prevent bacteria from getting trapped on any rough edges.
+As a preventative measure, your dentist may file the tooth to prevent bacteria from getting trapped on rough edges.

 Getting the Tooth Removed